getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/react.md

 #### `includeUpdates` (boolean)

 If `react.update` spans should be created by the Profiler.
 Set as true by default.
-You should set this prop as false for that components experience that will many rerenders, as text input components, as the resulting spans can become very noisy.
+We recommend setting this prop as false for components that will experience many rerenders, such as text input components, as the resulting spans can be very noisy.